When is the Reception Open Afternoon?

-However, we are hoping that the information on this page will showcase everything we can offer families wishing to join St Mary's.
+We are also hoping that the information on this page will showcase everything we can offer families wishing to join St Mary's.

 Who are we?